Table of Contents

 Remember; everyone's needs are different so what we have found the better of the two, may not be the best option for you.
 So please do your own research to make your decision based on your businesses needs.

 Conclusion and Recommendation:

 So, WordPress WooCommerce vs Shopify?
-It is clear that both Shopify and WordPress whether WordPress.com or WordPress.org are major considerations for any business looking to sell online.
-There are certainly pros and cons when looking at a Shopify or WordPress online presence.
+It is clear that both Shopify and WordPress combined with WooCommerce are major considerations for any business looking to sell online.
+There are certainly pros and cons when looking at a Shopify vs WordPress online presence.

 However, our in-depth investigations and trials of the Shopify vs WordPress platforms tell us that if you are just looking for a blog, startup website and not an immediate need for eCommerce then WordPress should be your choice.
 As for whether to go WordPress.com or WordPress.org do check out our full other review but in summary .com is best for beginners and .org for advanced users.

 If your website is already powered by WordPress then the WooCommerce selling platform would be the best and logical choice over Shopify.
 This is because the extra set-up will be relatively straightforward and you would even already have the required hosting provider in place for WordPress.org.